The 4 Aspects

 The subtypes in Attitudinal Psyche are patterns of focus on specific sub-attitudes that make up the attitudes.
 These subtypes manifest in behavior mainly through verbal communication, and can be best observed during extended conversation.

-– Adaptation/obscuring-focused subtypes hide all three sub-attitudes (Xs+/Xs-, Xo+/Xo-, Xr/Xp).
+– Adaptation/obscuring-focused subtypes hide the personal attitude valences (Xs+/Xs-, Xo+/Xo-).

 Behavioral Patterns of the Subtypes in Conversation